Britain: March for jailed far-right activist draws thousands

 The subject of the Saturday event was Tommy Robinson, the pseudonym of 35-year-old Stephen Yaxley-Lennon.
 Robinson founded the English Defence League, an anti-Muslim protest group.
 He was arrested May 25 after livestreaming from outside a child sexual exploitation trial.

-Reporting restrictions were in place for the trial to protect jurors’ impartiality.
+Reporting restrictions were in place for the trial to protect jurors’ impartiality — a common practice in Britain.
+Robinson previously was convicted of contempt of court in May 2017 for broadcasting at a rape trial and given a three-month suspended sentence.

+The judge in that case told him that he would be imprisoned if he committed “a further contempt of court by similar actions.”

+Robinson was sentenced to 13 months in jail after he pleaded guilty on May 29 to contempt of court and breaching the terms of his suspended sentence.
+He also has previous convictions for assault, fraud and other offenses.